Google Tag Manager Integration for Hyvä Enterprise

 - Defining the action which triggers the event to be tracked

-button click vs product form submission
+Add to Cartbutton click vs product form submission

 Bundle Product Pages

-Due to potential for bundle products to have a dynamic price and/or a dynamic SKU, the gtm.product.detail.add
+Due to potential for bundle products to have a dynamic price and/or a dynamic SKU, the gtm.product.detail.add block

-uses a different template on these product detail pages to ensure the correct values are tracked in the dataLayer
+uses a different template on these product detail pages to ensure the correct values are tracked in the dataLayer.

 Grouped Product Pages